stryker-mutator/stryker4s/docs/contributing.md

 }
 ```

-The effect is the same as compiling each mutation seperately, but instead we only have to do it once.
+The effect is the same as compiling each mutation separately, but instead we only have to do it once.
 This is a big performance improvement, but does mean we have to be more careful about compile errors.
 Read more about mutation switching on [our blog](https://stryker-mutator.io/blog/2018-10-6/mutation-switching)

 ## Community